 The Importance of Seasonal Exit Interviews, Questions, and More

 Summer is on its way out, and so are your seasonal employees.
-While it’s tempting to take a shortcut and send them on their way with nothing more than a handshake, you’ll do your business a favor if you treat their departure the same as any other employee’s.
-That’s right, we’re talking exit interviews.
+While it's tempting to take a shortcut and send them on their way with nothing more than a handshake, you'll do your business a favor by treating their departure the same as any other employee's.
+That's right, we're talking exit interviews.

 Sure, exit interviews are traditionally meant for full-time employees, but just because Jane only worked for you from April to August doesn't mean she doesn't have valuable insights about your operation.

 Exit interviews provide two-way feedback for managers and employees.
 Not only are they a valuable resource for your employees to find areas of professional improvement, but they also provide you with possible improvements to your operations.
-Because seasonal businesses hire and release team members regularly throughout the year, keeping tabs on how well you’re managing those people is essential to ensuring they come back.
+Because seasonal businesses hire and release team members regularly throughout the year, tracking how well you manage them is essential to ensuring they return.

 Leaders cannot work in a vacuum.
 They may take on larger, seemingly more important roles in an organization, but this does not exclude them from asking for and using feedback.
 In fact, a leader arguably needs feedback more than anyone else.